mlederbauer/hackathon-template/README.md

 # LLM Hackathon Template

-A simple template for building LLM applications quickly.
-Perfect for hackathons and rapid prototyping.
+A simple template for building LLM applications quickly, for hackathons and rapid prototyping.
 This template contains basic LLM client setup, environment variable management, a simple Gradio web interface, and is ready to extend with your features!

 ## Quick Start